freenas/freenas-docs/userguide/vms.rst

 The final screen of the Wizard displays the chosen options for the new VM.
-Click :guilabel:`Submit` to create the VM or :guilabel:`Back` to change any settings.
+Click :guilabel:`SUBMIT` to create the VM or :guilabel:`BACK` to change any settings.

 This example creates a FreeBSD VM. |ui-add| is clicked on the